Archan6el/NSA-Codebreaker-2025-Writeup/Task4.md

 From my renamed function names, we can see what this function is doing

-As a note, [RC4](https://en.wikipedia.org/wiki/RC4) is a keystream cipher.
+[RC4](https://en.wikipedia.org/wiki/RC4) is a keystream cipher.
 It encrypts/decrypts data byte-by-byte by XORing it with a pseudorandom keystream

 It initializes an RC4 internal state using `skibidi` as the key, preparing it to generate a keystream